bediger4000/boggle-question/README.md

 This is a slightly generalized "boggle" game single word finder.

-This is also what the coding interview books will call a "bactracking" problem.
-Which means it's recursive, but the program probably has to make more than a single recurse at any given depth into the call stack.
+This is also what the coding interview books will call a "bactracking" problem, which means it's recursive, but the program probably has to make more than a single recurse at any given depth into the call stack: if a recursive search comes up empty, the program must choose another search to make based on the partial solution is has so far.

 There's a lot of subtasks in this problem, even if you don't read in a board from a file.